hangtwenty/presswork/README.md

 background
 ==========

 * Purpose: generate some text - specifically I wanted to write some parodies of music reviews, specifically of some electronic and experimental music I love.
 I love the music, but the reviews can be a bit... funny.
 So I wanted to poke more fun.
-I published a couple of posts, and hand some laughs with friends.
+    * I couple of posts, and hand some laughs with friends.
 Here: [Presswerk](http://presswerk.tumblr.com/).
 I was going to do more, but I turned my attention back to making new music.
+    * Code has been dormant since hacking things together at  Hackathon-ish setting in 2016.
-* Now has multiple Markov Chain Text Maker implementations, [jsvine/markovify](https://github.com/jsvine/markovify) is the default and the best option for most users.
+* **PLANNED**: I'll add other Markov Chain Text Maker implementations, make [jsvine/markovify](https://github.com/jsvine/markovify)  the default and the best option for most users.
 (The others are mostly here for a coding exercise.)

 setup (mostly normal)
 =========================